MillenniumMachines/millenniummachines.github.io/docs/milo/manual/chapters/60_z_axis_assembly.md

 !!! info annotate "Components Required"
     ```
-     8 x M5x12mm BHCS
+     10 x M5x12mm BHCS
      1 x Assembled Y-Axis
      1 x Assembled Z-Axis with FMJ
     ```

-Attach the assembled Y and Z-Axes using M5x12mm BHCS through the bottom row of holes in the FMJ.
+Attach the assembled Y and Z-Axes using M5x12mm BHCS through the bottom row of holes on each FMJ.

 ![](../img/fmj_assembly/fmj_step_6.png){: .shadow}

----

-## Y-Axis Motor Mount

 Attach the Y-Axis Motor Mount to the Z-Axis using M5x12mm BHCS.